LuisDrmn/LoLCompanion/README.md

 ## Features
 - Match history
 - Rank informations
-- All Reggions are supported
+- All Regions are supported

 ## Upcoming Features
 - In-game statistics and analytics